-We could also achieve the goal of rolling out the Code of Conduct in 2022.
+We also achieved the goal of rolling out the Code of Conduct in 2022.
 It can be viewed under the following link: https://unite.eu/en-global/unite-coc.
-The Code of Conduct was sent digitally to all business partners in 2022.
-The Code of Conduct commits our direct business contacts to maintain and respect human rights.
-In addition, our direct business contacts undertake to ensure that their supply chains comply with this Code of Conduct - and that human rights are respected.
-To raise awareness of the commitment to comply with its requirements, the document had to be signed by the business partners.

-The Code of Conduct also obliges our business contacts to report actual or potential violations.
-This also includes violations affecting their supply chain.
-For this purpose, a whistleblower system was introduced in 2022, which will be described in more detail in Criterion 20.
+Since its introduction, it has been an integral part of all new contracts signed.
+The roll-out to existing business partners will be completed in 2024.
+The Code of Conduct commits our direct business partners to maintain and respect human rights.
+In addition, our direct business partners undertake to ensure that their supply chains comply with this Code of Conduct - and that human rights are respected.
+The Code of Conduct also obliges our business partners to report actual or potential violations.
+This includes violations affecting their supply chain.
+For this purpose, a whistleblower system was introduced in 2022, which is described in more detail in Criterion 20.